 The National Register of Historic Places is the federal government's official list of properties that are significant in American history and worthy of preservation.
 Properties listed in the National Register include individual buildings, historic districts, and archaeological sites.

 As of 2012, more than 19,000 Rhode Island structures, buildings, and sites are listed on the National Register.
-Use our RI-National Register Property Search tool, or check out our RI properties on the National Register.
+Use our RI-Historic Property Search tool, or check out our RI properties on the National Register.
 These listings pages may be incomplete.
 If you have a question about the National Register status of a property, even if it does not appear in the RI-NR Search or the list of properties, please email Jeffrey Emidy or call him at (401)222-4134.

 In Rhode Island historic properties are nominated to the National Register by the Rhode Island Historical Preservation & Heritage Commission.
 The RIHPHC Review Board reviews and evaluates nominations to the National Register.
 When the Review Board approves the nomination of a property, the State Historic Preservation Officer signs the nomination document, and it is forwarded to the National Park Service in Washington, D.C.

 To be eligible for listing on the National Register a property must have integrity and must meet one of four eligibility criteria established by the Department of the Interior.